tatianaacostag/DevelopersDoc_site/content/pt/docs/Integrations/API integration/Payouts-API.md

 {{< /tabs >}}

 ## Request payout
-This method lets you create one or multiple Payouts request for payees which can be new or existing.
+This method lets you create one ou multiple Payouts request for payees which can be new ou existing.
 As soon as you create the request, this moves along the [available states]({{< ref "payouts.html#payout-states" >}}) for Payouts.

 {{% alert title="Observação" color="info"%}}